-At 743,000 square meters, it will be one of the world’s largest airports.
-The entire terminal is enclosed within a continuous lightweight spaceframe, embracing walls and roof in a single, flowing form, evocative of flight.
+At 470,000 square meters, it will be one of the world’s largest airports; its flowing form is inspired by flight.
 But its primary design focus is the passenger experience.
-With an open air concept, travelers will be able to see the gates and where they are heading in a space full of daylight.
+With an open-air concept, travelers will be able to see the gates and where they are heading in a space full of daylight.
 The design also anticipates the predicted increase in passenger numbers by 2028 and beyond, along with an expansion plan through 2062 for an eventual six runways.

-The terminal itself is almost 1.6 kilometers in length and a single, continuous spaceframe with an innovative roof and fixed boarding bridges in one enclosure.
-The computational design approach for the roof is unique in the world for its complexity of generating a double curvature light structure with long spans of more than 100 meters, serving as a roof, façade, and structure at the same time.
-Being the maximum span internally of 170 meters, the lightweight glass and steel structure is designed for challenging soil conditions as well.
-This airport is a celebration of space and light.
+The terminal itself is almost 1.5 kilometers in length and a single, continuous gridshell with an innovative roof and fixed boarding bridges in one enclosure.
+The computational design approach for the roof is unique in the world for its complexity of generating a double curvature light structure with long spans of 160 meters, serving as a roof, façade, and structure at the same time.
+With spans of more than 100 meters, the lightweight glass and steel structure is designed for challenging soil conditions as well.

 “We believe that regardless of the size of the airport, people should always come first; therefore, the primacy of passenger experience is a consistent theme throughout all our work.
 A complex building such as the passenger terminal building, involving collaboration with multiple disciplines, would not have been possible without the appropriate coordination workflows, procedures, tools, and technology.”